How do I send emails to the entrants?

 Recipient Summary

-At the bottom of the screen, you'll see:
+At the top of the status section, you'll see:

 - Recipient count: How many artists will receive the email

-- Recipient preview: A sample of email addresses (first 5)
+- Recipient preview: A sample of names/emails (first 3)

 - View All button: Opens a modal showing all recipients